anywhichway/watchlight/README.md

 **`void observableEvent.preventDefault()`**

 Prevents the event type from occurring.
-For example, if there is a `change` Subscription (a.k.a. listener) calling `preventDefault` will stop the change from occurring.
+For example, if there is a `change` Subscription (a.k.a. listener), calling `preventDefault` will stop the change from occurring.
 The event will still bubble.

 **`void observableEvent.stopPropagation()`**